 Once you’ve aligned and set goals, it’s time to develop action plans to execute your HR strategic vision.
 Focus on developing and improving processes for recruiting, hiring, employee development, and performance reviews.

-When creating an optimized action plan, it’s important to have a clear understanding of your organization’s current structure and identify any gaps or shortcomings in your processes.
+When you develop an action plan, you'll need to have a clear understanding of your organization’s current structure and identify any gaps or shortcomings in your processes.
 Where should you invest more in recruiting?
-If budgets are tight, what training or employee development programs need to be in place to maximize the productivity and effectiveness of your existing talent?
-How many sales reps does HR need to hire in a specific territory?
+If budgets are tight, what training or employee development programs could maximize the productivity and effectiveness of your existing talent?

 - Assigning employees where their skills can make the most significant impact